Verrazzano-Narrows Bridge: Electronic tolling and tollbooth removals

 E-ZPass was introduced at the Verrazzano-Narrows Bridge in late 1995.
 Its introduction helped to reduce traffic congestion at the tollbooths; in March 1997, it was found that drivers with E-ZPass were able to pass through the westbound tollbooths within 30 seconds, compared to 15 minutes for drivers paying with tokens or cash.
 In February 1998, the MTA discontinued the sale of toll tokens on the Verrazzano-Narrows Bridge, except to Staten Island residents purchasing them in bulk.

 Despite not collecting tolls in the eastbound direction since 1986, the MTA did not do anything with the unused booths for a quarter-century.
 In 2010, eight of the eleven Brooklyn-bound toll booths were removed as part of the first phase of a project to improve traffic flow at the toll plaza.
 Two years later, the last of the eastbound tollbooths was removed.
-Until 2020, tolls were still collected in the Staten Island-bound direction only, and congestion within Lower Manhattan persisted due to the bridge's one-way westbound toll.
+Until 2020, tolls were still collected in the Staten Island-bound direction only, and congestion within Lower Manhattan persisted due to the bridge's one-way westbound toll, which was double the standard toll for several of the city's other bridges.

 Open-road cashless tolling began on July 8, 2017.
 The westbound tollbooths were also dismantled, and drivers were no longer able to pay cash at the bridge.
 Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore near where the booths were located.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.